aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 3. In this approach, users specify fixed strings to retrieve resources limits and requests and do not specify any json path selectors.
 This approach is similar to the existing downward API implementation approach.
-The advantages of this approach is that it is simpler to specify that the first two, and does not require any type of conversion between internal and versioned objects or json selectors as discussed below.
+The advantages of this approach are that it is simpler to specify that the first two, and does not require any type of conversion between internal and versioned objects or json selectors as discussed below.